wasp-lang/wasp/web/docs/general/wasp-ts-config.md

 ### Experiment

-Play with the Wasp TS config, see if you can improve it in any way, and get a feel for it.
-Some ideas to experiment with:
+Play with the Wasp TS config, get the feel of it, and see if you can find ways to improve it.
+Here are some ideas you can experiment with:

 - How would you reduce the boilerplate in `main.wasp.ts` file?
 Helper functions, loops?
 - Can you imagine a better API or better abstractions?
 If you can, what would that look like?
 Perhaps you can even implement it on top of our API?